 In recent years, the word “cannabis” is frequently used to refer to the plants of the genus Cannabis, including Cannabis indica, Cannabis sativa, and Cannabis ruderalis.
 The genus is indigenous to the territories of central Asia.

 Commonly known as weed, pot, or marijuana, cannabis flowers can have psychoactive effects when dried.
 Cannabis is one of the most widely popular recreational drugs.
 With more and more countries moving towards its legalization, bloom in the commercial trade market has been taking place, leading to an increase in investment in CBD extraction, edibles, and products.

 Components of Cannabis

 Cannabis contains at least 120 components which are called cannabinoids.
 However, two of them, including Cannabidiol (CBD) and tetrahydro Cannabidiol (THC), are the most commonly understood constituents.
-CBD is a psychoactive component usually used to reduce pain and inflammation.
+CBD is a psychoactive component that commonly reduces pain and inflammation.

-It is found in FDA-approved medicines used to treat epilepsy.
+It is one of the FDA-approved medicines that treat epilepsy.
 Synthetically, manufactured cannabis can have either no CBD or only CBD, depending upon its use.
 Similarly, some natural strains also contain different amounts of both these chemicals.
 Whatever the amount, the medical or recreational use of cannabis is associated with these two compounds.